walmartlabs/concord-website/docs/getting-started/quickstart.md

 Everything is ready to kick off an execution of the flow - a process:

-- Locate the repository for the project
+- Locate the repository for the project;
-- Press on the three dots for the repository on the right
+- Press on the three dots for the repository on the right;
-- Press on the _Run_ button
+- Press on the _Run_ button;
-- Confirm to start the process by clicking on _Yes_ in the dialog
+- Confirm to start the process by clicking on _Yes_ in the dialog;

 A successful process execution results a message such as: